datacentricdesign/iob22/computational-thinking/environment.md

 # Edit Code

 Software development requires a rigorous syntax.
-It is easy to make mistakes by misspelling a word or Python syntax.
+Therefore, it is easy to make mistakes by misspelling a word or Python syntax.
 While a reader can tolerate mistakes to a certain degree, the computer does not.
 The editor is here to help and highlight some of these mistakes.
 For example, remove a letter from the word `print`.
-The editor will signal this error with red lines because this is not a correct Python syntax anymore.
-If you move your cursor on this red line, it will also show a short description of this error.
+The editor will signal this error with red lines because this is not a correct Python syntax.
+Moving your cursor on this red line will also show a short description of this error.

 ![Example of an error]({{site.baseurl}}/assets/images/error-message-example.gif)